FUN LEARNING GAMES

 And some letters have slight but common variations: These being a g and k

 The following large cards are designed to be cut, along the lines, into individual letters for you to use with your child.

 You can either screen shot them, copy them on your phone, download and print them or if on a desktop you can click on the image, press save image option then print it.
-If you're having difficulty with either you can contact me for pdfs to be sent to you at your email address.
-(You can rest assured that your information will not be passed on to any other parties.)

 There's no definite order to teach these sounds but I've learnt some ways will bring greater success than others.

 I found by introducing sounds that were obviously different to one another at the beginning worked best.